top of page

 Project Purpose and Need

-The Purpose of the US 60, milepost 203.6 TO 205, Alignment Study is to address physical roadway deficiencies and improve drainage, safety and mobility for all modes while accommodating economic development.
+The Purpose of the US 60, milepost 203.6 TO 205, Alignment Study is to identify physical roadway deficiencies and drainage, safety and mobility deficiencies for all modes while considering economic development.

 The Need is based on poor pavement conditions, Americans With Disabilities Act (ADA) deficiencies, intermittent pedestrian facilities, lack of bicycle accessibility and safety, frequent uncontrolled highway access, poor intersection and driveway geometry, undefined roadside parking, poor roadside and crossing drainage issues and roadside safety.